I've been creating and teaching art for several years and love helping new artists grow and find their own voices.

 Sandpaper Paddles and Pocketknives

-Some artists recommend using a sandpaper paddle for sharpening Prismacolors and other types of colored pencils, or to use a pocketknife.
+Some artists recommend using a sandpaper paddle for sharpening Prismacolors and other types of colored pencils or using a pocket knife.
 Both of these seemed slow and cumbersome to me compared to either a sharp blade in a hand sharpener or an electric, but they will give custom point shapes, especially if you like shaving your pencil down to a chisel tip instead of a cone-shaped sharp point.

 Tips for Using Pencil Sharpeners

 Have Spare Blades Handy

 If you buy a brand-new set of Prismacolor pencils, none of them are pre-sharpened.
 Be sure to have an extra blade or two handy because if you got a big set, you may wear out the blade by sharpening the set just once.
 Always keep extra blades and sharpeners handy.

 Test Your Blades Before Use